folio-org/raml-module-builder/README.md

  -  `removeAccents` - normalize accents or leave accented chars as is. *Default: true* should not be changed, temporarily all indexes are created with a `f_unaccent()` function wrapper.
 Index will not be used if this is changed (important on large tables)
  - the `whereClause` allows you to create partial indexes, for example:  "whereClause": "WHERE (jsonb->>'enabled')::boolean = true"
  - `stringType` - defaults to true - if this is set to false than the assumption is that the field is not of type text therefore ignoring the removeAccents and caseSensitive parameters.
  - `modifiers`- specifies relation modifiers supported .
-This is an array and is omitted if no relation modifiers are supported for the index.
-The modifiers array consists of objects with properties `modifierName` and `subfield`.
-The `modifierName` is the relation modifier name without the suffix @ but in *correct* spelling.
-It must exactly match what the key of the property is in the array search.
-The `subfield` property is the term that are matching against using usual facilities (fullText, likeIndex, ..).
+This is an array of strings and is omitted if no relation modifiers are supported for the index.
+The modifiers must exactly match the name of the property in the JSON object within the array.
+ - `modifiersValue` : is the key of the object that is used for full-text search when modifiers are used.
+This should always be defined when modifiers property is also defined.
 7. `ginIndex` - generate an inverted index on the json using the `gin_trgm_ops` extension.
 Allows for regex queries to run in an optimal manner (similar to a simple search engine).
 Note that the generated index is large and does not support the equality operator (=).
 See the `likeIndex` for available options (does not support partial indexes - where). removeAccents is set to true and is not case sensitive.
 8. `withAuditing` - create an auditing table with triggers populating the audit table whenever an insert, update, or delete occurs on the table
  - the name of the audit table will be `audit_`{tableName}